 The Cultural Canon of the Netherlands consists of a list of fifty topics from Dutch culture and history, varying from the megalithic tombs in the province of Drenthe and Willem of Orange to the Dutch constitution and the vast natural gas field in the province of Groningen.
 These fifty topics act as a framework for understanding and even studying Dutch culture and history.
 The canon should lead to further understanding and deepening of our knowledge of our past and act as an inspirational source for pupils, students and the public at large.

-Frits van Oostrom is professor of humanities at the Utrecht University.
-He chaired the committee behind the development of A Key to Dutch History at the request of the Dutch Secretary of Education.
+Frits van Oostrom is University Professor for the humanities at Utrecht University.
 He is also the former president of the Royal Netherlands Academy of Arts and Sciences.